detailed information on derived variables

 but there is nothing there on how this variable was derived as far as I can see.
 Could you point me in the right direction please.

-#2 Updated by Zoe Oldfield over 6 years ago
+#2 Updated by Zoe Oldfield almost 7 years ago

 Thanks for your reply but I still don't have an answer to the question.
 I understand that for this particular derived variable, the raw variables will come from the self-employment module.
 However, there are a number of variables in that module and I would like to know exactly how they are used to derive the final derived variable.